Drinking Water

 The university recently tested drinking water for lead at select campus locations.
 Samples were collected following EPA methodology and analyzed by a certified laboratory.
 Both “first flush” and 30-second flow samples were collected to assess water that may have been sitting in the fixtures and adjacent piping (“first flush”), as well as the supply system leading to the fixture (30-second flow).
 This level of care in testing was followed because exposure to lead, if present, can cause serious health effects, especially for pregnant women and young children.
 The EPA action level for lead is 15 ug/L (15 ppb) for the general public.

 Recent regulatory-based testing has verified that lead concentrations on campus are well below the EPA action level.
-Results are summarized below:
+Results of annual EH&S sampling efforts are available in the following linked Sheet:

 For more information on lead please visit: